Iryn-e/Personal-Skyrimmodlist/README.md

 Animations are good, but some improvements can always be made, especially when it comes to the running animation.

 Animation mods like these are often bundled up with plenty of other animations alongside it, however, you may need to install a few more of these animation mods if you are thinking of specifics and proper compatibility.
-Around maybe 2 to 5 mods in here or so.

 Mods installed :